 If you ever make homemade vegetable stock or chicken stock and I think you totally should, then throwing in the green parts of the leeks in is a great idea.
 When you make stock you are straining it at the end, perfect for getting the flavor out of the greens without having to try and chew them.

-Might I suggest you use this leek infused vegetable stock instead of water the next time you make white rice.
+Serving Suggestion - Might I suggest you use this leek infused vegetable stock instead of water the next time you make white rice.
+Your rice will have so much more flavor than just plain on it's own.

 🥣 Add to Soup